Updated on December 12, 2022

 Vision Center is funded by our readers.
 We may earn commissions if you purchase something via one of our links.

-According to clinical studies and FDA data, around 8 in 10 people experience positive changes to their eyelashes after using Latisse.
+According to clinical studies, around 8 in 10 people experience eyelash growth after using Latisse.
 Following 16 weeks of use, lashes may increase up to 25% in length and 106% in thickness.1

 How to Apply and Use Latisse

-Proper application is key to success.
+Proper application is critical to success.
 Before applying Latisse, remove all makeup and contact lenses if you wear them.
 Then, wash your face and remove any oils or creams.2

 Apply Latisse once daily, preferably at night, by following these steps: